-Here are a few optical features its worth looking out for when researching your new binoculars.
+Here are a few optical features it’s worth looking out for when researching your new binoculars.

 - ED or HD lenses: Extra-low Dispersion (ED) or High Density (HD) lenses are used in the objective lens elements of premium binoculars and spotting scopes.
 Their principal purpose is to correct for a phenomenon called “chromatic aberration”… or colour fringing.
 Colour fringing can be an issue with standard binoculars, particularly when viewing high contrast subjects (light subjects against a dark background and vice versa).
 ED or HD glass reduces or eliminates colour fringing, improving the perceived sharpness, contrast and colour fidelity of the resulting image.

 - Edge Sharpness: All binoculars have a “sweet spot” in the centre of the field of view where the image is in sharpest focus before some loss of sharpness as you move out towards the image edge (a phenomenon known as field curvature).
 The wider this central sweet spot, the more enjoyable the binoculars will be to use.
 The better the binoculars, the larger the sweet spot, and the less softening you get as you approach the image periphery.
-Some premium binoculars (like Swarovski’s flagship EL Swarovision range), incorporate special “field flattener” lenses in the eyepieces to deliver a clear view right to the edge of the field.
+Some premium binoculars (like Swarovski’s EL Swarovision and NL Pure range), incorporate special “field flattener” lenses in the eyepieces to deliver a clear view right to the edge of the field.

-- Colour fidelity: its important that wildlife and birding binoculars reproduce colours and tones accurately.
-For birding in particular correct identification can depend on differentiating between subtle variations in hue.
+- Colour fidelity: it’s important that wildlife and birding binoculars reproduce colours and tones accurately.
+For birding in particular, correct identification can depend on differentiating between subtle variations in hue.
 Many binoculars have a subtle colour cast.
 The view through them is either slightly cool (bluish) or slightly warm (yellowish) compared to the view through the naked eye.
 This isn’t necessarily a problem as long as it’s not pronounced — but look for a binocular that’s as close to neutral colour reproduction as you can get.

 - Resolution: resolution is a measure of your binocular’s ability to reveal the fine detail in the subject you’re viewing (individual feathers in a bird, for example), and of course a higher resolution image with more detail is always better.
 The main factors that affect the resolution of a binocular are the size of the objective lens, the magnification, the quality of the optical components and the lens and prism coatings.

 - Contrast: the higher the contrast in the image you see through your binoculars, the better.
 A high contrast image will have more “snap”, and makes it much easier to pick out fainter objects at distance.
 It also helps you to differentiate between subtle variations in tone and hue, particularly at lower light levels.
-Contrast is largely impacted by the quality of the lenses and prisms in the optical design, their accurate alignment to reduce or eliminate internal reflection, and of course the quality of the lens and prism coatings (again).
+Contrast is largely impacted by the quality of the lenses and prisms in the optical design, their accurate alignment to reduce or eliminate internal reflection, and of course, the quality of the lens and prism coatings (again).
 Outstanding contrast is one of the hallmarks that gives premium binoculars that elusive “Wow!” factor.

 - Depth of field: the depth of field is a term that describes the amount of a scene, from near to far, that appears sharp at any given point of focus.
 This factor is often overlooked, but a better depth of field means less “fiddling” with the focus wheel in use, and can make a huge difference to your experience when using binoculars in the field for extended periods.